YairHalberstadt/stronginject/docs/DesignDecisions.md

 StrongInject has neither issue since it generates C#, and can provide compile time errors if you implement `IContainer<T>` instead of `IAsyncContainer<T>` or resolve a `Func<T>` instead of a `Func<Task<T>>`.

-The next reason given in the above lined discussion is:
+The next reason given in the above linked discussion is:

 > Executing async code during object instantiation isn't really a good idea, even if it's a factory doing that execution.
 At some point it has to become synchronous since things like singletons need to be originally initialized in a synchronous fashion, locks need to be made so things don't get double-instantiated, and so on.